KDE/krita/README.md

 If you are reading this on Github, be aware that this is just a mirror.
 Our real code repository is provided by KDE:  https://phabricator.kde.org/diffusion/KRITA/

-This repository contains the current, Qt5-based, development version of Krita.
-The Krita 2.9 repository is located from KDE: https://phabricator.kde.org/diffusion/CALLIGRA/
+This repository contains the current, Qt5-based, development version of Krita 3.
+Krita 3.0 has been released and development on Krita 2.9 has stopped.
+Krita 2.9 was part of Calligra: https://phabricator.kde.org/diffusion/CALLIGRA/

 ![Picture] (https://krita.org/wp-content/uploads/2016/04/krita-30-screenshot.jpg)